Full Retirement Age

 What’s the best option

 You’ll have to decide which option best suits your needs because retirement might last longer than you think.
-The Social Security Administration suggests that you consider your current health situation, whether you come from a long-lived family, and do any family members qualify for benefits based on your record.
+The Social Security Administration suggests that you consider your current health and your family’s health.

 There is a life expectancy planner available, but it boils down to making the best guess.
 Take into account if you opt for early retirement and a lesser monthly payout.